egodigital/e-wiki/README.md

 You should now be able to access the (start) page with `/` url.

-You also able to define a directory structure and store any kind of files, like images or videos, which are handled like on a static HTTP server.
+You also be able to define a directory structure and store any kind of files, like images or videos, which are handled like on a static HTTP server.

 ## Resources